 - Start strengthening your tissues to be able to handle those end-range positions that increased range of motion will bring.

-The Unbreakable Body is my coaching program that has helped over one-thousand people of all shapes, ages, and abilities to create a body they love to live in, to unlock powerful, pain-free movement, and to become capable of moving through life with strength and ease.
+The Unbreakable Body is my coaching program that has helped over one thousand people build their mobility and strength, create a body they love to live in, and become capable of moving through life with strength and ease.